nickbailey/FastFlix-batch/README.md

  * If you've put a cover picture in your video file, FastFlix is going to extract it prior to encoding and place it in a system-dependent place with a unique (and long) name.
- If any such files are referenced in the job list, a temporary directory will be created on ophelia, and all such files copied to it.
+ If any such files are referenced in the job list, a temporary directory will be created on hamlet, and all such files copied to it.
 The encode commands will of course be adjusted to refer to these files.
  * Each job will be set running using the ``batch`` command.
 This means they will only start when hamlet hasn't much better to do.